abubake/WaterLinked-Underwater-GPS-G2/README.md

 We are now ready to generate a GeoTiff Mosaic from the video.

 Mosaicking:

+Note: If you would just like to create an ungeoreferenced mosaic, this can be easily accomplished using the free program "autostitch" which you can download online.
+It simply takes all the images you wish to mosaic, and generates it in a few seconds.
+The method about to be described takes over an hour to complete.
+I had difficulty finding options that could both create a mosaic and georeference it, as although there were plenty of papers claiming they did so, they did not have their code publicly available.
+There was a github repository that had a project for georeferencing mosaics, but I found it to be too complicated to work with.
+I eventually settled with LAPMv2, which was from one of the  only papers I found that created a finished product, or that did not charge for their service.

 Download LAPMv2 on your computer.
 This is the software package we will use to produce a GeoTiff from the files we have created.